Privacy Policy

 In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies.
 This entails passing your personal data to the credit reference agencies and they will give us credit and ID information about you.
 When we carry out a search at the credit reference agencies, they will place a footprint on your credit file.
 A credit search may either be:

-• a quotation search where a soft footprint is left, and this has no impact on your credit score and furthermore, lenders are unable to see this; or
+- a quotation search where a soft footprint is left, and this has no impact on your credit score and furthermore, lenders are unable to see this; or

-• a hard footprint where you have agreed/requested us to proceed with your application.
+- a hard footprint where you have agreed/requested us to proceed with your application.
 This footprint will be viewable by other lenders and may affect your ability to get credit elsewhere.

 We will also continue to share your personal information with credit reference agencies whilst you have a relationship with us.
 The credit reference agencies may in turn share your personal information with other organisations.
 Details about your application (whether or not it is successful) will be recorded and we will give details of your account and how you manage it to credit reference agencies.
-If you do not repay any debt in full or on time, they will record the outstanding debt and supply this information to other performing similar checks, to trace your whereabouts and to recover debts that you owe.
+If you do not repay any debt in full or on time, they will record the outstanding debt and supply this information to others performing similar checks, to trace your whereabouts and to recover debts that you owe.
 Records remain on file for 6 years after they are closed, whether settled by you or defaulted.
 A financial association link between joint applicants will be created at the credit reference agencies.
 This will link your financial records and be taken into account in future applications by either or both of you until either of you apply for a notice of disassociation with the credit reference agencies.
-The identities of the credit reference, and the ways in which they use and share personal information is explained via the Credit reference Agency Information Notice (CRAIN) document which can be accessed via any of the following links:

-11. Use of cookies
+12. Use of cookies

-Strictly necessary cookies.
-These are cookies that are required for the operation of our website.
+- Strictly necessary cookies: These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website.

-Analytical/performance cookies.
-They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
+- Analytical/performance cookies: They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

-Functionality cookies.
-These are used to recognise you when you return to our website.
+- Functionality cookies: These are used to recognise you when you return to our website.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

-Targeting cookies.
-These cookies record your visit to our website, the pages you have visited and the links you have followed.
+- Targeting cookies: These cookies record your visit to our website, the pages you have visited and the links you have followed.
 We will use this information to make our website and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.

-You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
+Please note that third parties (including, for example, advertising networks and providers of external services like web traffic analysis services) may also use cookies, over which we have no control.
+These cookies are likely to be analytical/performance cookies or targeting cookies.You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.

-12. Contact
+Contact